 Please see the list of links on the side when you sign in under your Military MBA account.
 Here are some recent highlights:

 In addition, Cornell Johnson has been VERY welcoming to the military candidate lately.
 Military students went from 2% of the Class of 2013, to an incredible 11% of both of the Classes of 2018 and 2019.
-We don’t know of any other school that’s admitted such a high proportion, though their class tends to be smaller (~275 students) so in absolute numbers it’s not as extreme as it sounds.
+We don’t know of any other school that’s admitted such a high proportion, though the JOhnson class tends to be smaller (~275 students) so in absolute numbers it’s not as extreme as it sounds.

 EssaySnark’s history of service to you